CICT-DT: History

 In 1981, the station moved to its current home, the Calgary Television Centre, a move reflecting its growth since its disaffiliation from the CBC.
-After obtaining the television rights to the (then-newly relocated) Calgary Flames NHL franchise the year before, the station purchased a seven-camera mobile unit soon after.
+Soon after obtaining the television rights to the (then-newly relocated) Calgary Flames NHL franchise the year before, the station purchased a seven-camera mobile unit.
 The station has been the Flames' television partner since 1980.
 In the fall of 1982, the station became the first station in Calgary to begin broadcasting a 24-hour schedule.
 Programs seen during the overnight hours consisted of movies and reruns of The Jackie Gleason Show, among other shows.

 Although it continued to nominally be an independent station, in 1988, CFAC-TV began airing some programs from the Global Television Network.
 In 1989, Maclean-Hunter purchased Selkirk Communications, but due to Canadian Radio-television and Telecommunications Commission (CRTC) ownership regulations at the time (Maclean-Hunter already owned CFCN-TV), CFAC-TV was sold to Western International Communications (WIC).
 A year after WIC bought channel 2, it changed the call letters to CKKX-TV.
 In 1992, CKKX's news operations were expanded with the acquisitions of a satellite uplink truck and a fleet of electronic news gathering microwave trucks.

 On September 7, 1993, CKKX changed its callsign to CICT-TV (for "Independent Calgary Television"), and also took on the brand of "Calgary 7", referring to the station's cable channel.
 Throughout the 1990s, prime time programming became a mix of Global-sourced shows and those either produced or acquired by WIC itself, including the nationally oriented newscast Canada Tonight.
 WIC's properties were split between Shaw Communications and Canwest in 1998.
-This move required CRTC approval, the plans for which were filed in 1999 and approved in 2001.
+This move required CRTC approval, the plans for which were filed in 1999 and approved in 2000.
 Canwest acquired WIC's television assets, including CICT; incidentally, Shaw later bought Canwest's assets amidst the latter company seeking creditor protection in 2009, with the properties becoming the present-day Shaw Media (which is based in the same city).

-On September 1, 2001, CICT joined the Global Television Network full-time as an owned-and-operated station, along with fellow Alberta stations CITV-TV in Edmonton and CISA in Lethbridge.
+On September 4, 2000, CICT joined the Global Television Network full-time as an owned-and-operated station, along with fellow Alberta stations CITV-TV in Edmonton and CISA in Lethbridge.
 By 2001, CICT-TV began relays in Drumheller (CICT-TV-1) and Banff (CICT-TV-2).